-As the project is under execution phase, the liquidity position will be supported by timely infusion of funds by GMPL and is expected to remain adequate.
+As the project is under execution phase, the liquidity position remains supported by timely infusion of funds by GMPL and is expected to remain adequate.
 The liquidity of the promoter entity, GMPL, is aided by availability of adequate funds (~Rs.
-80 crore of cash and liquid balances as of December 2022 coupled with availability of a further draw down of ~Rs.
-260 crore from GGEF) for any further funding requirement of the company or other current projects.
-The presence of strong anchor investors in GMPL's parent entity GGEF is expected to aid timely receipt of any additional funding requirements.
+220 crore of cash and liquid balances as of February 2024 coupled with availability of a further draw down of ~Rs.
+58 crore from GGEF) for any further funding requirement of the company or other current projects.